minprog/adventure/steps/6 items/index.md

     You are inside a building, a well house for a large spring.
     KEYS: a set of keys
+    WATER: a bottle of water

 Picking up items should work like this:

     You are inside a building, a well house for a large spring.
     KEYS: a set of keys
+    WATER: a bottle of water
     > TAKE KEYS
     KEYS taken.
     > TAKE KEYS